Far from the Motherland: Plot

-During the Second World War, a Soviet agent goes deep undercover in Nazi Germany to find the location of the secret underground plant that produces new weapons.
+During the Second World War, a Soviet intelligence agent goes deep undercover in Nazi Germany to find the location of a secret underground plant that produces new types of weapons.
+The agent not only obtains the necessary information, but also help a famous designer escape from Nazi captivity.

 Release

 Far from the Motherland was released in the Soviet Union on 9 May 1960 (Victory Day).

 It was the highest-grossing film in the Soviet Union for 1960, with 42 million tickets sold.